 At British Hardwoods we do not fill our warehouse with hundreds of uniform packs of flooring.
 All the raw timber is checked on delivery to ensure the quality is correct and, most importantly, the moisture content is right.
 We specify 8 – 10%, ideal for the normal UK centrally heated home.
 Each board is then machined twice to ensure the very best finish and the finest tolerances.
 Our Weinig moulders are universally considered the ‘Rolls Royce’ of the woodworking industry and are accurate to +/- 0.1mm.

 All boards are then inspected, trimmed to length and defected using a computer controlled optimising saw.
 All boards are ‘end matched’, a process which continues the tongue and groove around all four sides of each board, ensuring the tightest possible fit at installation.
 Boards are then re-checked for dimensional accuracy and moisture content before being wrapped in protective packaging prior to despatch.

-We manufacture each floor specifically to order so that when you buy from us you can be sure of the best possible, individual service.
-We can not only tell you exactly how many metres you have received, the exact moisture content of the wood but on what day and time it was manufactured and who made it!
+We manufacture each floor specifically to order, so that when you buy from us you can be sure of the best possible individual service.
+We can not only tell you exactly how many metres you have received and the exact moisture content of the wood, but also on what day and time it was manufactured and who made it!
 All vital points in our stringent quality circle.